srlsrx/mediaSorter/README.md

 Perfect for users of **Jellyfin**, **Plex**, or local collections.

 ## 🚀 Features

 - Scan folders to detect video files automatically.
 - Identify series name and season from the filenames.
-- Scan folders to detect video files automatically.
-- Identify series name and season from the filenames.
 - Organize episodes into folders like: `Series Name/Season X`.